Skip to content

 Dynamic Devices#

-In dynamic devices, property change subscriptions will be stored seperately from other event suscriptions if they are simple subscriptions (made using the same OcaMethod or all-zero OcaMethod).
-Since in most devices the vast majority of events are property change events they make up the vast majority of memory usage.
-The size used by them depends on the configuration and dynamic device type used:
+In dynamic devices, property change subscriptions will be stored separately from other event subscriptions if they are simple subscriptions (made using the same OcaMethod or all-zero OcaMethod).
+In most devices the vast majority of events are property change events, and these make up the vast majority of memory usage.
+The size used by property change events depends on the configuration and dynamic device type used:

-• In aes70::dynaic_device::device simple property change subscriptions will use 4 + 1/8 bytes each.
-In addition there is some amount of overhead for the std::unordered_map used.
+• In aes70::dynamic_device::device, simple property change subscriptions will use 4 + 1/8 bytes each.
+In addition, there is some amount of overhead for the std::unordered_map used.

-If non-simple subscriptions are supported, i.e. when AES70_ALLOW_ONLY_SIMPLE_SUBSCRIPTIONS and AES70_DISABLE_EV1 are both off, each non-simple subscriptions or subscriptions which are not property change events require:
+If non-simple subscriptions are supported (i.e., when AES70_ALLOW_ONLY_SIMPLE_SUBSCRIPTIONS and AES70_DISABLE_EV1 are both disabled), each non-simple subscription or subscription that is not a property change event requires:

 • Each EV1 subscription will use 12 bytes per event.